AARP's Top Picks for San Antonio

 Go Back in Time

-Established in 1718 as Mission San Antonio de Valero, the former mission now known as the Alamo has drawn visitors for 300 years.
-The Alamo enjoys a rich history but is probably best known as the site of the 1836 Battle of the Alamo.
-Although admission to the Alamo is free, there is a charge for guided and audio tours.
-The original flagstone floors are uneven in spots, so visitors should watch where they're walking when touring the site.
-There are wheelchairs available for checkout at the information desk inside the church — with no rental fee.
+Established in 1718 as Mission San Antonio de Valero, the former mission now known as the Alamo has drawn visitors for 300-plus years.
+As a former Spanish mission, the Alamo enjoys a rich history but is probably best known as the site of the 1836 Battle of the Alamo.
+Although admission is free, there is a charge for guided and audio tours.
+The original flagstone floors are uneven in spots, so visitors should watch where their step when touring the site.
+Wheelchairs are available (with no rental fee) for checkout at the information desk inside the mission’s original chapel.

 -